 - Using Scheil calculations to predict the extent of micro segregation.

 - The size distribution of precipitate phases is dependent on the chemistry of the material, the temperature history and time.
-TC-PRISMA simulations can be made to give predicted insight into the nature of these precipitates in terms of their size distribution and number density.
+Precipitation Module (TC-PRISMA) simulations can be made to give predicted insight into the nature of these precipitates in terms of their size distribution and number density.